MO-4: Investigating Atmospheres

 - Describe the experiment by drawing or taking a picture of the experiment set-up and identifying the independent, dependent, and controlled variables.

-- Describe the frequency of measurements and when measurements were taken
+- Describe the frequency of measurements and when measurements were taken.

 - Include the experimental data in table or graphical form.